close up of women fluffing and adjusting cushions on a sofa

 General product safety and user warnings

-Regardless of whether it is a brand new addition to your home or an already established part of your décor, furniture should always be treated with care and caution.
+Regardless of whether it’s a brand new addition to your home or an already established part of your décor, furniture should always be treated with care and caution.

 To maintain proper furniture care and keep users safe, please consider the following: